Past and Present

 Throughout the party’s history great electoral strides have been met.
 It was in 1971 that Hillsborough’s David Hall had the strongest support, leading to Hall becoming the provincial party’s first leader.
 In 1996, with Dr. Herb Dickieson as leader, the party took 7.8% of the vote leading to his seat in the legislative assembly.
 A significant event being the first ever the third party representation in the house.

-Currently, the party is ready to make headway under the new leadership of Joe Byrne.
-Byrne, elected at the April 7, 2018 leadership convention, brings a life of social democratic values needed to chart the party to a prosperous future.
+Currently, the party is ready to make headway under the new leadership of Michelle Neill, elected at the 2022 leadership convention, brings a life of social democratic values needed to chart the party to a prosperous future.

 The NDP PEI follows key ideas an principles of social democracy.
 These can be defined as: